Convergence of Limited Communications Gradient Methods: Preliminaries and Motivating Examples

 The dual problem of~\eqref{RA} is of the form~\eqref{main_problem} where $\mathcal{X}=\R_+^N$ and the dual function $f:\R^N\rightarrow \R$ is given by

 where

 The dual gradient is given by $\nabla f(\vec{x})=\vec{c}-\vec{A} \vec{q}(\vec{x})$.
-Note that the dual gradients are bounded since the set $\mathcal{Q}$ is compact.
-Moreover, the set of optimal dual variables is bounded provided that $c_l>0$ for $l=1,\ldots,N$, see~\cite[Lemma 1]{nedic2009approximate}.
-We also have the following result from~\cite[Lemma 3 and Theorem~1]{low_1999}. \begin{lemma} Suppose that $U_i(\cdot)$ are $\mu$-strongly concave for some $\mu>0$, $\bar{N}=\max_{l\in \mathcal{L}} |\mathcal{S}_l |$, and $\bar{L}=\max_{s\in \mathcal{S}} |\mathcal{L}_s |$.
-Then $f$ is continuously differentiable and its gradient is $L$--Lipschitz continuous with $L=\mu \bar{N} \bar{L}$.
-Moreover, the dual-gradient iterations~\eqref{gradient_alg} together with the primal update~\eqref{eq:userSubproblem} converges to the primal/dual optimal solution of problem~\eqref{main_problem} for all $\gamma\in (0,1/(2L))$. \end{lemma} Lemma~\ref{lemma:multiple_resources_CDLC-TCP} ensures the dual iterates $\vec{x}(t)$ in Equation~\eqref{gradient_alg} or~\eqref{gradient_dir_alg} and the associated primal iterates $\vec{q}(t)=\vec{q}(\vec{x}(t))$ converge to the optimal primal/dual solution of the optimization problem~\eqref{RA}, provided $\gamma(t)$ are chosen properly.
-Such dual gradient methods are desirable because they entail distributed solution to problem~\eqref{RA} since the subproblems~\eqref{eq:userSubproblem} can be solved without any coordination between the sources $\mathcal{S}$.
+The dual gradient is bounded since the set $\mathcal{Q}$ is compact.
+Moreover, the set of optimal dual variables is bounded from Lemma 1 in~\cite{nedic2009approximate} and the dual gradient $\nabla f(\cdot)$ is $L$-Lipschitz continuous from Lemma 3 in~\cite{low_1999}, provided that $U_i(\cdot)$ are strongly concave.
+Therefore, the dual iterates $\vec{x}(t)$ in Equation~\eqref{gradient_alg} or~\eqref{gradient_dir_alg} and the associated primal iterates $\vec{q}(t)=\vec{q}(\vec{x}(t))$ converge to the optimal primal/dual solution of the optimization Problem~\eqref{RA}, provided that $\gamma(t)$ are chosen properly.

+Dual gradient methods are desirable because they entail distributed solution to Problem~\eqref{RA} since Subproblems~\eqref{eq:userSubproblem} can be solved without any coordination between the sources $\mathcal{S}$.
 Moreover, the gradient component $\nabla_l f(\vec{x})=c_l- \sum_{s\in \mathcal{L}(l)} q_s(x_l)$ can often be measured at the data link $l$ since it is simply the difference between the link capacity, $c_l$, and the data transferred through the link~\cite{low_1999}.
-Therefore, the algorithm can be accomplished using one-way communication where each iteration $t$ consists of the following steps: (i) the links broadcast $\vec{x}(t)$ to the sources (ii) the sources solve the local subproblem~\eqref{eq:userSubproblem} and then transfer the source at the data rate $q_i(\vec{x}(t))$, and (iii) the links measure the dual gradient $\nabla_l f(\vec{x}(t))$, the data flow through the line, to make the update~\eqref{gradient_alg} or~\eqref{gradient_dir_alg}.
+Therefore, the algorithm can be accomplished using one-way communication where each iteration $t$ consists of the following steps: (i) the links broadcast $\vec{x}(t)$ to the sources (ii) the sources solve the local Subproblem~\eqref{eq:userSubproblem} and then transfer the source at the data rate $q_i(\vec{x}(t))$, and (iii) the links measure the dual gradient $\nabla_l f(\vec{x}(t))$, the data flow through the line, to make the update~\eqref{gradient_alg} or~\eqref{gradient_dir_alg}.